Healthcare & Health Insurance in Colombia

 When we asked expats and global nomads about the quality of medical care in Colombia, they replied:

 "There is a vast difference between the lowest level of health insurance and the highest level.
 The difference is night and day.
 I have both a low level and high level.
 I pay $30/mth, SaludTotal low level, $250/mth AXAColpatria, high level.
 The lower level insurance is required by my high level insurance.
-With my AXAColpatria, the doctor will come to my house as a non-emergency first response," remarked one member in Bucaramanga.
+With my AXAColpatria, the doctor will come to my house as a non-emergency first response," said one foreigner in Bucaramanga.

 What is the quality of medical care in Colombia like?